Our legal supervision

 What is HEI supervision?

-In 2017, UKÄ is testing a new method for legal supervision.
+In 2017, UKÄ tested a new method for legal supervision.
 Supervision is connected to UKÄ’s reviews of HEIs’ quality assurance procedures.
 The focus is on reviewing the legal issues covered in the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).

 The result of HEI supervision may then provide a basis for UKÄ’s reviews of the HEIs’ internal quality assurance procedures, which are part of the system for quality assurance of higher education.